 However, this problem is also the easiest to solve.
 I just need to manually type in the code based on the AI-generated answers.
 The only thing to keep in mind is to control my typing pace, and slow down appropriately on the more difficult parts.
 Then, I can submit my answers at a reasonable time.

 Problem-solving shouldn't be instantaneous.
 Don't just blur out the perfect solution immediately; introduce a few minor "flaws" or a thinking process that doesn't affect the final result.
+This adds realism to your responses.

 If you wear glasses, be careful about reflections.
 The interviewer might be able to see your actual screen in the glare.